What are Polygons?

 Classification of Triangles

 In our article on Geometric Shapes, we discussed the polygons with the least number of sides – the Triangle.
-In this section, we will go through different types of triangles.
+In this section, you will go through different types of triangles.

 - Equilateral triangle – Having all sides equal.